Peta Nocona: Cynthia Ann Parker and Peta Nocona

 For his role in leading many raids and the strong allegiance given him, Peta Nocona's band became recognized as a pre-eminent one.
 Afterward, his Kwahadi band was often confused with the Nokoni Comanche, the people who had adopted his wife when she was taken captive as a child.
-Peta Nocona married Cynthia Ann Parker (Naduah), a White captive who had been adopted by the Nokoni Comanche (her foster father was Tabby-nocca).
+Peta Nocona married Cynthia Ann Parker (Naduah), a white captive who had been adopted by the Nokoni Comanche (her foster father was Tabby-nocca).
 Peta Nocona never took another wife, although it was common among the Comanche for such a successful war chief to do so.
 The couple had three children, including Quanah Parker, who also became noted as a war chief, another son named Pecos (Pecan), and a daughter named Topsannah (Prairie Flower).

 The Texans never gave up on trying to find each of the captives taken during the raids and wars.
 Although hundreds were either ransomed or eventually rescued in Texas Ranger and Scout expeditions, many others remained in the hands of the Comanche, including those who remained by their own desire.
 In reprisal, the Texans launched a series of retaliatory attacks on Comanche settlements, finally forcing the war-chiefs to sue for peace.
 The negotiations for the end of hostilities and the return of the captives was to take place in San Antonio.
 However, at the subsequent negotiations, the Comanches' aggressive posture and known behavior of quickly attacking anyone led to a series of confrontations during the meeting and full-scale violence.

-Peta Nocona's wife and daughter were captured and his band scattered on December 18, 1860, by Captain Lawrence Sullivan Ross and his Texas Rangers and militia at the Battle of Pease River.
+Peta Nocona's wife and daughter were captured and his band scattered on December 18, 1860, by Captain Lawrence Sullivan Ross and his Texas Rangers and militia at the Pease River fight.